princeton-vl/CoqGym/README.md

 1. Build the Coq projects (can take a while): `cd coq_projects && make && cd ..`
 1. Create and activate the conda environment: `conda env create -f coq_gym.yml && conda activate coq_gym`

-*Note*: [Coq](https://github.com/coq/coq), [SerAPI](https://github.com/ejgallego/coq-serapi), [CoqHammer](https://github.com/lukaszcz/coqhammer), and the Coq projects in [coq_projects](./coq_projects) directory are indendent software projects with their own code repositories, but please follow the instructions above to build the specific versions we need.
+*Note*: [Coq](https://github.com/coq/coq), [SerAPI](https://github.com/ejgallego/coq-serapi), [CoqHammer](https://github.com/lukaszcz/coqhammer), and the Coq projects in [coq_projects](./coq_projects) directory are independent software projects with their own code repositories, but please follow the instructions above to build the specific versions we need.

 ### 1.3 Extracting the Proofs from Coq Code (Optional)

 We include the code for extracting CoqGym from Coq source code.
 However, it is not guaranteed to reproduce exactly the same data.
 The timeout and other miscellaneous errors during the data extraction may be machine-dependent.
 For example, a faster machine is likely to have fewer timeout errors and thus can extract more proofs.
-For benchmark purpose, please download and use our pre-extracted version of CoqGym.
+For benchmark purposes, please download and use our pre-extracted version of CoqGym.

 1. Check all Coq files and locate the proofs:
     For each `*.meta` file in `./coq_projects/`, run `python check_proofs.py --file /path/to/*.meta`